ZEN-universe/ZEN-garden/docs/files/plugins/overview.rst

 Overview
 ############################

-The ZEN-garden plugin system lets you extend or modify the behaviour of a model run without changing the ZEN-garden source code.
+The ZEN-garden plugin system lets you extend or modify the behavior of a model run without changing the ZEN-garden source code.
 A plugin is a small, self-contained Python package that you develop and install separately.
 ZEN-garden detects installed plugins automatically and runs them at